aaronpkelly/aaronpkelly.github.io/pihole.md

 	raspi-config

-# installing pi-hole

 The site is https://pi-hole.net/

 It's as easy as running the script on that site:

 	curl -sSL https://install.pi-hole.net | bash

-## configure devices to use pi-hole
+## configure router to use pi-hole

 Once the script finished, it gives you everything you need to connect to the pi hole web admin page, and to setup your router to use the pihole's DNS: